Hong Kong May Ban Face Masks By Invoking Colonial-Era Emergency Powers

 Protesters regularly wear a range of face masks in Hong Kong, from Guy Fawkes masks to thin surgical-style coverings and respirator-equipped face masks — which have the dual benefit of combating tear gas fired by police and obscuring the demonstrators' identities.

-As the demonstrations continued, and often devolved into physical clashes with police, protesters at the front lines have increasingly worn respirator masks with goggles, helmets and other tactical gear, along with the umbrellas that remain the calling-card of Hong Kongers' push for local control and direct democracy.
+During the months of demonstrations and physical clashes with police, protesters at the front lines have increasingly worn respirator masks with goggles, helmets and other tactical gear, along with the umbrellas that remain the hallmark of Hong Kongers' push for local control and direct democracy.

 As for how long a ban on face masks and other actions could be enforced, the law doesn't put an expiration date on any emergency regulations, saying they should remain in effect until the chief executive repeals them.

-The emergency law has been invoked only once in Hong Kong's history, as part of the response to rioting in 1967.
-But it was a point of concern for human rights advocates in the late 1990s, who urged substantial revisions because, they said, the ordinance could be open to abuse when Hong Kong was handed back to China.
+The emergency law has been invoked only once in Hong Kong's history, in response to rioting in 1967.
+But such authority was a point of concern for human rights advocates in the late 1990s, who urged substantial revisions because, they said, the ordinance could be open to abuse when Hong Kong was handed back to China.

-In 1997, the Hong Kong Human Rights Monitor — a non-governmental organization — said it was "very unsettling" that the ordinance lacks specific criteria for being invoked.
-The agency added that attempts to amend the ordinance before the handover took place were only partially successful, as only the "draconian regulations made under it" were removed.
+The Hong Kong Human Rights Monitor — a nongovernmental organization — said at the time that it was "very unsettling" that the measure lacks specific criteria for being invoked.
+The group added that attempts to amend the ordinance before the handover took place were only partially successful, as only the "draconian regulations made under it" were removed.

-To make the case for banning face masks, a pro-Beijing group held a news briefing on Thursday saying the ban is necessary because the massive protests have disrupted business and affected the livelihood of regular people.
+To make the case for banning face masks, a pro-Beijing group held a news briefing Thursday and declared that the ban is necessary because the protests have disrupted business and affected the livelihood of regular people.

-The mass protests erupted in early June, when millions of people in Hong Kong took to the streets to demand that Lam withdraw a bill that sought to allow criminal suspects to be extradited to mainland China.
+The mass protests erupted in early June, when millions of people in Hong Kong took to the streets to demand that Lam withdraw a bill that would have allowed Hong Kongers accused of crimes to be extradited to mainland China to face trial.

-Lam eventually agreed to that demand, but the pro-democracy movement says it still has five demands, from direct democratic elections to choose Hong Kong's next leader to an independent investigation into police use of force against protesters.
+Lam eventually agreed to that demand, but the pro-democracy movement says it still has five demands, including direct democratic elections to choose Hong Kong's next leader, and an independent investigation into police use of force against protesters.